shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step2.md

 2. Click the log `John 12312 connected in Datadog`{{copy}} to copy it.
 Paste it into the **Log samples** field.

-    The structure of this log looks like  `username userid ‘connected in’ application_name`.
+    The structure of this log looks like  `username userid connected in application_name`.

     The important attributes that need to be extracted from any log like this one are `username`, `userid`, and `application_name`, so a rule is needed to extract each attribute from the log.